Roberto Vizcarra: Mexican League

 On 23 July 2013, Vizcarra was hired by the Tigres de Quintana Roo as the club's manager, replacing Matías Carrillo.
 He won the 2013 and 2015 Mexican League championships with the Tigres.
 He left the team in July 2017.
 In February 2018, Vizcarra was signed by the Leones de Yucatán as their new manager.
 Vizcarra led the Leones to the 2018 Mexican League championship, but left the team in November 2018.
 Vizcarra was appointed manager of the Saraperos de Saltillo for the 2019 Mexican League season, winning the Mexican League Manager of the Year award in his first season leading the Saraperos.
 Vizcarra was sacked on 29 May 2022.
 He returned as manager of the Leones de Yucatán the next day, replacing Luis Matos and led the Leones to the 2022 Mexican League championship, winning the 2022 Mexican League Manager of the Year Award.

 In February 2023, Vizcarra was inducted into the Mexican Professional Baseball Hall of Fame as part of the class of 2023.

 On 22 November 2024, Vizcarra was fired by the Leones de Yucatán.
 He was replaced by Ramón Santiago.

 On 6 July 2025, Vizcarra was named as the manager for the Guerreros de Oaxaca of the Mexican League following the firing of Luis Rivera.
+On 23 July 2026, Vizcarra was fired by Oaxaca.

+On 29 August 2026, Vizcarra was named as manager for the Conspiradores de Querétaro of the Mexican League for the upcoming 2027 season.